 Try to set aside your personal preferences and put yourself in the mindset of your customer and think objectively what they would like to see.
 And remember a website is a living and breathing thing which should be continually updated at least every month.
 It may not not the site you eventually want it to be in terms of functionality and design, but there are many things you can do which will have a strong impact on the performance of your website, which won't necessarily cost you anything.

-For further marketing advice to support your small business, view 5 tips to ensure your business can be found on Google, 5 colours to help you sell more or download my free infographic on trends for business owners to act upon in 2021.
+For further marketing advice to support your small business, view 5 tips to ensure your business can be found on Google or 5 colours to help you sell more.